Deepworld-Remake/Deepworld/README.md

 For windows and Android...
 All 3.0+ clients are basically equivalent to the v2 MacOS versions, but on unity.

-Latest / Stable for each platform:
+Best / Latest / Stable for each platform:

 windows: 3.13.1

 android: 3.13.1

 macos: 2.11.1

 ios: 2.11.0.1